openwns/documentation/usersGuide/modules/dll/glue/funTutorial/experiment3.rst

-1. Implement the missing CRC functional unit that evaluates whether the compound is erroneous or not.
+1. Implement the missing CRC functional unit that evaluates whether the compound is erroneous or not in the ``src`` directory of the glue module.
+Use the CRC template from the functional unit tutorial.
 Use the packet error rate provider to get the packet error probability.
-2. include the CRC functional unit in the ``libfiles.py`` of the Glue.
+2. Include the CRC functional unit in the ``libfiles.py`` of the Glue.
 3. Rebuild/Update your campaign.
 4. Copy the config file into your campaign directory.
 5. Run the simulations.